hhourston/ios-inlets/README.md

     $ poetry run plot -A

+To access prepared data from an existing `inlets_data.db` file, run

+    $ poetry run plot -r

+See `METHOD.md` for a full list of `plot.py` flags.

 ## GeoJSON Properties

 When adding water bodies, certain property keys are picked up and added to the python object to influence its behaviour: